Qbizinc/qbiz-wiki/training/Certifications/training/gcp_professional_data_engineer_certification_v2.md

 * It's worth learning where to find the log output in the Dataflow console; if there's an error, your job may continue silently retrying for awhile (this can be another cause of a job appearing frozen)
 * Sometimes your first job run in the cloud fails almost immediately, due to a permission issue.
 If this happens, submit it again or disable then enable the Dataflow API (you'll learn how to do this in the labs)

 Lastly, I've come across an inconsistency between the Videos and Documentation on the subject of Windowing.
-In the Labs, the diffferent types of Windowing are knows as *Fixed*, *Sliding* and *Session* (these are the terms used by Apache Beam); However, in [Google's Dataproc Streaming documenation](https://cloud.google.com/dataflow/docs/concepts/streaming-pipelines), calls these modes *Tumbeling*, *Hopping* and *Widowning*.
+In the Labs, the diffferent types of Windowing are knows as *Fixed*, *Sliding* and *Session* (these are the terms used by Apache Beam); However, in [Google's Dataproc Streaming documenation](https://cloud.google.com/dataflow/docs/concepts/streaming-pipelines), calls these modes *Tumbeling*, *Hopping* and *Session*.
 This absolutely tripped me up on the pracice exam because the exam used terms not presented in the labs or lessons.

 ## BigQuery